aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-slides/slide-comments/add-modern-comments/_index.md

 ---
-title: "Add Chart Series"
+title: "Add Modern Comments"
 type: docs
-url: /convert-using-fontfallbackrules/
+url: /add-modern-comments/
-weight: 10
+weight: 30
 ---
 ## **Introduction**
 The article shows how to add a modern comment using Aspose.Slides Cloud.